-Data about the fixtures and fittings included in the project should be entered into the 'Sanitation' section.
+Data about the fixtures and fittings included in the project should be entered into the 'Sanitation Fixtures and Fittings' section.
 The following information is required for each type of toilet, urinal, tap and shower being installed in the project:

 - 1. The water efficiency of the fitting this can be entered by either: - a.
 Selecting the WELS Star Rating from the drop down menu.
 In this case, the corresponding water efficiency is automatically generated in the adjacent grey cell.
-A WELS star rating is awarded when the efficiency of a fixture is between a defined maximum and minimum water efficiency for that star rating; the efficiency with the highest water usage allowed for that particular WELS star rating is generated by the Calculator.
+A WELS star rating is awarded when the efficiency of a fixture is between a defined maximum and minimum water efficiency for that star rating; the efficiency with the highest water usage allowed for that particular WELS star rating is generated by the Calculator; Or - b.
+Manually entering the actual water efficiency, if known. - 2.
+The percentage of fittings of this type that are to be installed with this water efficiency.